 Iím helping a chap with info to restore his RAF L/R.

-about when or where they were taken, but Iíve no doubt someone will know
+No other info about when or where they were taken, but Iíve no doubt someone will know something!

-I lost a large number of photos and notes in a house
+a large number of photos and notes in a house fire some

 Where ever they are now, I wish them well.